 If you overwintered your dahlias, when you take them out of storage, carefully inspect them for signs of rot or disease before dividing them.

-5 Reasons Why Dahlias Are Not Considered Easy Care
+Why Dahlia Flowers Are Not Considered Easy Care Plants

 While I am a huge fan of growing dahlias because they are beautiful and rewarding plants to grow, they are not considered “easy-care” plants for several reasons.